DataDog/documentation/content/en/continuous_testing/settings/_index.md

 ### Estimate parallelization

-Click **Estimate Parallelization** to see how many Datadog recommends running in parallel based on your Continuous Testing metrics.
+Click **Estimate Parallelization** to see how many tests Datadog recommends running in parallel based on your Continuous Testing metrics.

 {{< img src="continuous_testing/estimated_parallelization.png" alt="Completing the Estimate Parallelization wizard in Continuous Testing Settings" style="width:60%;">}}